Akuli/teek/README.md

 the `any_widget` can be any tkinter widget.
 That's right, you need a widget for scheduling timeouts.
 This can be a problem in library code.
 But what if during that 1 second of waiting time, you decide that you don't want to run the timeout after all?
-You can cancel the timeout, but as usual, tkinder makes it easier.
+You can cancel the timeout, but as usual, pythotk makes it easier.

 **Tkinter:**